 Waterless Beauty Advocates - by Olive Tree People - from Successful Retail Distribution Now to Direct Sales in the U.S.

-The Future of Beauty is Waterless according to Forbes, Vogue, Harper’s Bazaar, Mintel - the world‘s leading market research institute

-/EIN News/ -- SANTA MONICA, CA, Jan.
-11, 2023 (GLOBE NEWSWIRE) -- Olive Tree People Inc., a subsidiary of Oliveda International, Inc. (OTC Pink: OLVI), is the pioneer in Waterless Beauty and has been a successful retailer in Europe for almost 20 years with a customer retention rate of over 84%.
+SANTA MONICA, CA, Jan.
+11, 2023 (GLOBE NEWSWIRE) -- Olive Tree People Inc., a subsidiary of Oliveda International, Inc. OLVI, is the pioneer in Waterless Beauty and has been a successful retailer in Europe for almost 20 years with a customer retention rate of over 84%.

 In North America, for the first time, Olive Tree People, with up to 30,000 + Waterless Beauty Advocates and its own Olive Tree People Flag Ship Stores, will bring the people into contact with the globally unique Waterless Technology and Philosophy from Tree to Beauty.